sherlock-protocol/sherlock-v2-docs/audits/judging/README.md

 - After the preliminary results are announced, security researchers get 24 hours to review the judgments and comment on judgments they disagree with

 ### Phase 4: Final Lead Judge Judgments
-- Lead Judge gets (# of controversial issues / 20) days to complete Phase 4
+- Lead Judge gets (# of controversial issues / 20) days to complete Phase 4, with a minimum of 2 days.
 - Lead Judge will review all controversial issues (new ones from the Escalation Period and old ones that he already judged)
 - Lead Judge will make final decisions on all controversial issues
 - Checkpoint: Final Results Announced